What is an Erasmus traineeship?

 If you’re a higher education student and want to do a traineeship in Europe, you will receive €400 to €450 a month, depending on the country.
 You can receive more for travelling outside Europe, if your institution takes part in International Credit Mobility.
 This should help towards living expenses.

 There is an additional €20 per month for disadvantaged students on top of this grant amount.

 There is also some extra funding available for students with special needs, which you will need to apply for before you go.
 Please discuss this in more detail with your Erasmus+ contact.

 Further education and vocational training students may receive a per-day rate.

 Which countries can I work in?

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Turkey.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, and Turkey.